Dana Reeve: Early life

-Show business career
+Career

 Her many singing and acting credits included appearances on television, where she had guest roles on Dick Wolf's Law & Order, Law & Order: Criminal Intent, soap operas All My Children as Eva Stroupe and Loving, among others.
 She performed at theatres on Broadway, off-Broadway, and at numerous regional theatres.

-In 2000, she co-hosted a live daily talk show for women on the Lifetime Network with Deborah Roberts called Lifetime Live and also wrote a brief column for the defunct AccessLife.com These articles can be found at the Christopher Reeve Homepage.
+In 2000, she co-hosted a live daily talk show for women on the Lifetime Network with Deborah Roberts called Lifetime Live and also wrote a brief column for the defunct AccessLife.com.
+These articles can be found at the Christopher Reeve Homepage.
 She sang the title song on the soundtrack of the HBO drama In the Gloaming, directed by her husband.
 Reeve also had another cameo in her husband's movie The Brooke Ellison Story as a teacher.

 She authored the book Care Packages: Letters to Christopher Reeve from Strangers and Other Friends.
-In 2004, she was performing in the Broadway-bound play Brooklyn Boy at South Coast Repertory in Costa Mesa, California when she had to rush home to reach her husband's bedside after he went into cardiac arrest and a coma.
+In 2004, she was performing in the Broadway-bound play Brooklyn Boy at South Coast Repertory in Costa Mesa, California, when she had to rush home to reach her husband's bedside after he went into cardiac arrest and a coma.
 In April 2005, it was also announced that she signed a seven-figure book deal with Penguin Books to write about her relationship with her famous husband.
 It is not known how far Reeve got with writing the book before she died; the book was never published.

 The children's book Dewey Doo-it Helps Owlie Fly Again: A Musical Storybook Inspired by Christopher Reeve was published in 2005 and included an audio to accompany the book with Mandy Patinkin reading the story as well as Reeve and Bernadette Peters singing.

-On February 2, 2005, eight days before the death of her mother Helen, Reeve attended President George W. Bush's State of the Union address seated in the Capitol gallery in Washington, D.C. as the guest of Congressman Jim Langevin (D-RI).
+On February 2, 2005, eight days before the death of her mother Helen, Reeve attended President George W. Bush's State of the Union address and seated in the Capitol gallery in Washington, D.C., as the guest of Congressman Jim Langevin (D–RI).

 Several months before her death, Reeve taped the PBS documentary The New Medicine focusing on the growing trend in medical care combining holistic and traditional treatment.
 The program premiered after her death, on March 29, 2006.
-She also worked on the computer-animated movie Everyone's Hero, a project with the working title Yankee Irving when her husband was the director at the time of his death.
+She also worked on the animated movie Everyone's Hero, a project with the working title Yankee Irving when her husband was the director at the time of his death.
 The film was released on September 15, 2006, and is dedicated to both her and Christopher Reeve.

+Personal life

+Morosini married actor Christopher Reeve in Williamstown, Massachusetts, on April 11, 1992.
+Their son, William Elliot "Will" Reeve, was born two months later, on June 7, 1992.
+As of 2020, Will reports for ABC News.